 Sometimes, administrative dissolution is mistakenly referred to as "involuntary" or "forcible" dissolution because it's initiated by the state government after a series of warnings have been ignored by the LLC.

-Unlike voluntary dissolution, administrative dissolution allows you to reinstate your LLC.
+Unlike voluntary dissolution, administrative dissolution allows you to reinstate your Florida corporation.

 The LLC Was Judicially Dissolved